browserengineering/book/book/html.md

 ]
 ```

-When our parser sees a tag from this list, it needs to treat it like a
-finished tag:
+Our parser needs to auto-close tags from this list:

 ``` {.python indent=4 expected=False}
 def add_tag(self, tag):